psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 On a slender white steed of swiftest power.

 We all ceased firom the chase,
-On seeing the form of the royal maid ;
+On seeing the form of the royal maid;
 'Twas a surprise to Fionn and the Fianns,
 They never beheld a woman equal in beauty.

-A royal crown was on her head ;
+A royal crown was on her head;
 And a brown mantle of precious silk.
 Spangled with stars of red gold,
 Covering her shoes down to the grass.

 A gold ring was hanging down
-From each yellow curl `[Perhaps flguratitvely meaning that snch curl was like a loop of gold.]` of her golden hair ;
+From each yellow curl `[Perhaps flguratitvely meaning that snch curl was like a loop of gold.]` of her golden hair;
 Her eyes blue, clear, and cloudless,
 Like a dew drop on the top of the grass.